 The delegation visiting Downing Street on Thursday included Dale Farm resident Mary Ann McCarthy.

 Asked what her message for Prime Minister David Cameron was, she said: "Please, I'm begging you so hard - I'll kiss your feet - leave us there where we are.

-"Stop the eviction until we find an alternative place for us to live."'So stupid'
+"Stop the eviction until we find an alternative place for us to live."

 Also present was Lord Avebury, a member of the House of Lords and vice-chairman of the all-party group on travellers.

 "The eviction at Dale Farm is just so stupid," he said.

 "I can't believe it's going to happen because you have got 50 families who are living peacefully on the site who are going to be thrown on the roadside with the disruption that's going to cause for family life."